python/cpython/Doc/library/exceptions.rst

    truncated to fall in the allowed range; if an index is not a plain integer, :exc:`TypeError` is raised.)

-   .. % XXXJH xref to sequences
+   ..
+XXX xref to sequences

 .. exception:: KeyError

    Raised when a mapping (dictionary) key is not found in the set of existing keys.

-   .. % XXXJH xref to mapping objects?
+   ..
+XXX xref to mapping objects?

 .. exception:: KeyboardInterrupt